St. Patrick’s Day is on March 17 and all week there are Irish celebrations including Vancouver’s CelticFest, parties at pubs and other Irish events.

 Taking place around the same time as the school Spring Break most years, CelticFest is an Irish Festival in Vancouver.
 In 2020 it had events on February 20th as well as on March 8th, 13th, 14th, 15th, 22nd, 27th and 28th (although ones in the second half of March were cancelled).

-See below for details about what to expect during the St. Patrick’s Day season in 2020.
+See below for details about what was scheduled for the St. Patrick’s Day season in 2020.

 2020 Calendar of St. Patrick’s Events